aoiya2023/misty/misty-experiment/README.md

 ## Available Scripts

+If this is your first time and have never run the app, do:

+### `npm install`

+This will install dependencies that are required to run the app.

-In the project directory, you can run:
+After you run the above command, in the project directory, you can run:

 ### `npm start`